-- As already stated above, this program aims to establish only the 3rd MS Global Health and Bioethics degree program in the country, and the 1st in Florida, additionally unique for highlighting global bioethics and international research ethics in a way that no other program does.
-This not only fills a crucial gap in other such programs, but will also attract additional students whose needs cannot be addressed by other such programs (e.g., health and other professionals with special interests/needs in global bioethics and international research ethics). - On this basis alone, the program will establish FAU COM as a state, national, and international leader in Global Health and Bioethics, enabling it to help define and shape this field as an early pioneer. - The program will internationalize the FAU COM & main University campus, better preparing FAU students, residents, faculty, and community members to understand and manage the realities and forces of globalization. - It is our explicit goal that this will "brand" FAU's College of Medicine in a manner both uniquely well suited to its local demographics and planned services, and also bolster institutional, SUS, state, national, and international excellence. - Core FAU COM faculty are already nationally and internationally recognized and published in the program's core academic disciplines (please see attached CV's for Drs.
+- As already stated above, this program aims to establish the first MD/MS Global Health and Bioethics dual degree program in the state, country, and world. - On this basis alone, the program will establish FAU COM as a national and international leader in Global Health and Bioethics, enabling it to help define and shape this field as an early pioneer. - The program will internationalize the FAU COM & main University campus, better preparing FAU students, residents, faculty, and community members to understand and manage the realities and forces of globalization. - It is our explicit goal that this will "brand" FAU's College of Medicine in a manner both uniquely well suited to its local demographics and planned services, and also bolster institutional, SUS, state, national, and international excellence. - Core FAU COM faculty are already nationally and internationally recognized and published in • the program's core academic disciplines (please see attached CV's for Drs.
 Myser & Servoss) For example, Dr. Myser was employed by University of California San Francisco's (UCSF) School of Medicine/Institute of Global Health as Health Professions Education Coordinator for Global Health Sciences (focused on developing core international partnerships between six parallel health professional schools at UCSF and MUHAS/Tanzania, funded by an \$8 million Gates Foundation grant) the year UCSF graduated its founding class of MS in Global Health Sciences students (2009).
 Her book, "Bioethics Around the Globe" was published by Oxford University Press in June 2011.
 Core faculty are already committed in many ways to continue and increase this trend of national and international productivity in Global Health and Bioethics.
 For example, Dr. Myser has already been invited/accepted to organize a special issue (in 2013) of The Journal of Bioethical Inquiry (an international bioethics journal based in Australia, for which she serves as Associate Editor of Global Bioethics) on "Global Health and Bioethics."
 Dr. Myser and Dr. Servoss, who is FAU COM's Assistant Dean of Diversity, will co-author the opening article, "Addressing Health Disparities in the Context of Globalization: The Emergence of Global Health and Bioethics Masters Programs as a Means to Effect 'Local' and 'Global' Remedies & Achieve Key Social Missions of Medical Education."
-This article will offer the first professional journal article exploration, comparison, and analysis of Global Health and Bioethics/Global Health Sciences Masters level training programs around the nation and globe, prominently featuring and describing FAU COM's MS dual degree program. - All the above will ideally help bring Florida's research productivity in this and associated fields to a level appropriate to the 4th largest state and one of the nation's most ethnically diverse states while maintaining and enriching the SUS's and FAU COM's high level of faculty productivity.
+This article will offer the first professional journal article exploration, comparison, and analysis of Global Health and Bioethics/Global Health Sciences Masters level training programs around the nation and globe, prominently featuring and describing FAU COM's MD/MS dual degree program. - All the above will ideally help bring Florida's research productivity in this and associated fields to a level appropriate to the 4th largest state and one of the nation's most ethnically diverse states while maintaining and enriching the SUS's and FAU COM's high level of faculty productivity.

-Goal IV: Meeting community needs and fulfilling unique institutional responsibilities new immigrants, assimilated immigrants and established Florida residents.
-Minority and international students make up more than 40% of the student body at FAU, which consistently ranks in the top 30 universities nationally in student-body diversity.
+Goal IV: Meeting community needs and fulfilling unique institutional responsibilities international students make up more than 40% of the student body at FAU, which consistently ranks in the top 30 universities nationally in student-body diversity.
 South Florida and FAU's rich ethnic and socioeconomic demographics offer unique opportunities to explore and develop health professional excellence through diversity.
 These factors challenge and call for FAU COM graduates to be equipped with heightened cultural competency, to better serve and care for patients in our local community, the nation and around the globe.